 Baseline air quality is mainly influenced by vehicles travelling along the motorway.
-Secondary sources are likely derived from vehicles travelling along the nearby A92 and local roads, and day-to-day agricultural land management activities and urban activities within Dunfermline.
+Secondary sources are likely derived from day-to-day agricultural land management and urban activities.
+The Glasgow to Edinburgh railway line (with associated land) forms a corridor approx. 50 m south of the scheme extents.
+Occasional train movement will therefore also have an impact; however, it is likely that train movements will be infrequent.